Pittvandewitt/Wavelet/Configuration.md

 - In the bottom left corner, open sound settings
 - Under the Equalizer category, enable 'Activate' and press OK

+## VLC
+- Select the 'More' tab in the bottom navigation
+- Press Settings in the top left corner
+- Under extra settings, press 'Audio' - Audio output
+- Select AudioTrack

+## Plexamp
+- Select the settings tab in the bottom navigation
+- Press Advanced - Audio Interface
+- Select AAudio

 This list is exhaustive.
 Suggestions are welcome.

 [Navigate to homepage](https://pittvandewitt.github.io/Wavelet/)